 Why Trust The Spruce Pets?

-For this list, Ashley interviewed Dr. Jamie Richardson of Small Door Veterinary for background on the dog car seats she likes, what to look for in a car seat for your dog, and why dog car seats are important to own.
+For this story, we consulted with respected safety expert Lindsey Wolko of the Center for Pet Safety.
+We also interviewed Dr. Jamie Richardson of Small Door Veterinary for background on the dog car seats she likes, what to look for in a car seat for your dog, and why dog car seats are important to own.